Access to Healthcare

 When a disaster strikes, Sanofi Cares North America may provide emergency relief through NGOs with which it partners.

-Americares is a health-focused relief and development organization that responds to people affected by poverty or disaster with life-changing medicine, medical supplies and health programs.
+Americares is a health-focused relief and development organization that responds to people affected by poverty or disaster with medicine, medical supplies and health programs.

 Direct Relief is a humanitarian aid organization, active in all 50 states and 70 countries, with a mission to improve the health and lives of people affected by poverty or emergencies.